Wholemeal bread

 Step 1: Activate the Yeast

-In a large bowl, mix wholemeal flour and salt thoroughly.
-Even distribution ensures consistent fermentation and flavor throughout the loaf.
+In a large mixing bowl, thoroughly mix the wholemeal flour and salt.
+Stir well so the salt is evenly distributed throughout the flour.

 Step 4: Knead for Structure